PiotrekUnityDeveloper/Wurst7/README.md

 - Client (currently, this one is empty)

 Moved some modules from Combat tab to Blatant and Ghost tabs.

+##Planned Features:
+- AimAssist module (lowers mouse sensitivity when hovering over an enemy)
+- EntityLookFOV (renders a camera fov of an enemy, so u can tell if they see you from the corner of the screen.
+And yes i know this has no practical use)
+- AirJump, AirPlace
+- SuperHot Slowmotion module which stops time with timer when player is not moving :D
+- CrystalPVP modules
+- More Killaura options
+- and Generally more modules
 ==================================================================================================================================================
 hope u enjoy